Best Graphics Cards for Gaming in India 2026

 Best for: 1440p max settings with headroom for 4K, mid-to-high budget builds.

-Indian pricing ranges from Rs.
-86,700 (GIGABYTE Windforce SFF variant) to Rs.
-1,50,000 for premium AIB models.
-The ASUS Prime variant sits around Rs.
-93,000.
+Indian pricing now ranges from about Rs.
+83,000 for budget AIB models to Rs.
+1,40,000 for premium variants, having settled a little since launch.
 The 300W TDP is manageable with a 750W PSU.
 DLSS 4 Multi Frame Generation is included, which substantially boosts frame rates in supported titles beyond what raw hardware would suggest.

 The consideration before buying: check the price gap between the 5070 Ti and 5080 at the time of purchase.
 If it’s under Rs.
 30,000, the 5080 may be the better call for longevity.
 If it’s Rs.
 40,000+, the 5070 Ti with 16GB GDDR7 is the sensible pick for 1440p gaming with occasional 4K use.